Social Media Field Guide

 If Facebook is a cozy blanket and Instagram is a sunset, LinkedIn is the business suit you don for a job interview.
 The University's LinkedIn shows what it's like to live and work at Michigan Tech (and play in the Keweenaw) and how our researchers and graduates impact the world.

 Because Michigan Tech itself has such a large LinkedIn following, in the past we have not recommended that individual University units try to establish their own LinkedIns but rather have individual professionals with accounts tag us so that we can share their posts.
 However, the platform is growing in popularity in part because of its digital marketing capabilities.
+Our five academic colleges and other units around campus have established and are growing their presence on LinkedIn.
 We're happy to share posts from those accounts, too.
 Just @ us!

 • Name-dropping is a thing on LinkedIn.
 We tag newsmakers, including University researchers, their team members, internal and external professional organizations, corporate partners, government and civic organizations on LinkedIn.
 You should, too, if you decide to have a presence on this platform.